-Invested in young leadership and embarked on an economic upswing, Indianapolis is brimming with an emerging arts, culture, and food scene and a community-centered culture with something for everyone.
+Invested in young leadership and embarked on an economic upswing, Indianapolis is brimming with an emerging arts, culture, and food scene and fostering a relational community with something for everyone.

 Indianapolis is in the midst of an exciting citywide revitalization throughout its numerous entertainment venues, festivals, parks, restaurants, and sporting arenas.
 Downtown Indianapolis is home to Canal Walk, with its beautiful scenery and close proximity to some of the city’s most popular cultural institutions.
 Art enthusiasts will appreciate Massachusetts Avenue, also known as “Indy’s answer to SoHo,” which has a wide array of art galleries, theaters, restaurants, and nightlife.
 Music lovers will enjoy spots like the Slippery Noodle Inn, considered one of the city’s top live music venues, while sports fans can immerse themselves in the Colts, the Pacers, and the Indy 500.